The Terragrunt configuration file uses the same HCL syntax as Terraform itself in terragrunt.hcl

 dependency

-blocks) in full before being able to call terraform output
+blocks) in full before being able to call tofu output

 .